-University of Puerto Rico, School of Architecture offers the following NAAB-accredited degree program:
+The University of Puerto Rico, School of Architecture offers the following NAAB-accredited degree program:

 M. Arch 1.5 track – Environmental Design Bachelor/ Pre – Architecture Bachelor Degree + 37 credits

-M. Arch 3.5 track – Non architectural bachelor degree + 106 credits
+M. Arch 3.5 track – Non-Architectural Bachelor Degree + 106 credits

 Note: The next NAAB review will be in 2023.

 NAAB, the National Architectural Accrediting Board is the national organization dedicated to accrediting Schools of Architecture that offers professional degrees in architecture.

 The School’s academic commitment is to ensure that the students are effectively prepared as per the Student Performance Criteria (SPC’s) as defined by NAAB.
 It is important that the entire academic community be aware of the nature of the performance criteria to guide both students and faculty throughout their academic experience.

 The School’s last accreditation visit was in 2008.
 As part of the accreditation process, the School submits an Architectural Program Report (APR) to NAAB that is then answered with their Visiting Team Report (VTR).

 In an effort to make the VTR 2008 easier to read, you may also refer to an outlined and summarized version of the Visiting Team’s observations in their VTR 2008.